THE UK CLEANING INDUSTRY

 Figures provided by the British Cleaning Council (“BCC”) show that the cleaning industry contributes over £55.5 billion to the UK economy.
 The BCC commissioned market research company, Firedog to compile a report on the industry.

-Since the recession of 2010, turnover from the sector has increased by 21%, which is higher than the turnover for the whole economy, which has increased by 17%.
+Since 2013, turnover from the sector has increased by 30%, which is higher than the turnover for the whole economy, which has increased by 13%.

-The report also shows that the number of foreign-born workers in the industry is higher than the national average at 23% compared to a UK average of 17%.
+The report also shows that the number of foreign-born workers in the industry is higher than the national average with 41% of the general cleaning subsector being foreign-born compared to an average of 17% across the UK workforce.

 Global themes in technology and the environment are reflected in key trends in the cleaning sector.

 Whilst cleaning is mostly considered a labour-intensive and low-tech sector, technological developments are making inroads.
 Over the past two years, robotic cleaning machines have featured heavily at cleaning exhibitions across the globe.
 Many cleaning companies will find it increasingly worthwhile to invest in autonomous cleaning machines and reduce employee costs.
 This is particularly true for floor cleaning machines that are far less labour-intensive.

 The Internet of Things has also caught up to the cleaning sector with increasing numbers of smart devises on the market.
 There will be more connected devices, particularly in washroom dispensers, air quality control, and waste disposal.

 Online booking apps are already commonplace in the domestic market and many cleaning companies are adapting to run resource management in real time on smart phone apps instead of assigning work manually.
 While these apps are becoming increasingly accessible around the UK, there is a particularly high demand for booking cleaners online in Central London.